AFathi/turicreate-notebooks/README.md

 Before **Turi Create**, it would be very challenging and time consuming for software developers to create a machine learning model and run it on mobile devices.
 In order to run a machine learning model on an iPhone or iPad, you would have to optimize your model, which is a very complicated procedure.

 However, thanks to GraphLab and Apple, now we have both **Turi Create** and **CoreML** that enable us to easily create machine learning models for Apple devices.
-Turi Create provides us with essential machine learning algorithms, such as k-nearest neighbor, to integrate it with other advanced algorithms in order to create a production-ready machine learning model.
+Turi Create provides us with essential machine learning algorithms, such as k-nearest neighbor, to integrate it with other advanced deep learning algorithms, such as Residual Networks (ResNet), in order to create a production-ready machine learning trained model.

 In this repository, I will be demonstrating how to create useful machine learning models that may many uses in your existing and future applications!